AdamAtCorhio/ConnexionDeviceProjectTemplate/README.md

  - CORHIO's .editorconfig file is included automatically.
  - XML comments on all the class members.
  - CORHIO branded device icon (actually a hybrid of the CORHIO logo and the Connexion logo, for the lulz).
+ - Fixes some spelling mistakes that were in the comments.